rhasspy/gruut/README.md

       "is_minor_break": false,
       "is_punctuation": false,
       "is_break": true,
-      "is_spoken": false
+      "is_spoken": false,
+      "pause_before_ms": 0,
+      "pause_after_ms": 0
     }
-  ]
+  ],
+  "pause_before_ms": 0,
+  "pause_after_ms": 0
 }
 ```

 For the whole input line and each word, the `text` property contains the processed input text with normalized whitespace while `text_with_ws` retains the original whitespace.
+The `text_spoken` property only contains words that are spoken, so punctuation and breaks are excluded.

 Within each word, there is: